Criminal Harassment Charges

-This charge is becoming more commonplace than ever before in Ontario courts.
-The charge carries a stigma that most people will want to avoid.
+This charge is becoming more commonplace than ever before in Ontario courts and carries a stigma that people will want to avoid.
 A criminal harassment conviction can make a person unattractive to potential employers and cause difficulty in trying to enter the United States.
 A finding of guilt for criminal harassment also carries with it a mandatory ten-year weapons prohibition.
 Prosecutors will routinely request DNA from criminal offenders to put on the Canadian DNA databank.

 The consequences of a finding of guilt are severe, and it is recommended that people consult with an experienced criminal lawyer to determine the best course of action when faced with this type of charge.